Rokkaan5/Code-Reference-Notebook/Textbooks/IntroDataMining-Kumar.md

 The main "R-code examples" page (with some links to slides , as well as example code by Michael Hahsler): <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/>

-All the example code is collected into this online book "An R Companion for Introduction to Data Mining": <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/index.html>
+All the example code is collected into this online book "*An R Companion for Introduction to Data Mining*": <https://mhahsler.github.io/Introduction_to_Data_Mining_R_Examples/book/index.html>

 [Link to the GitHub](https://github.com/mhahsler/Introduction_to_Data_Mining_R_Examples)